SolanaVault/holdings-data/README.md

 - Meteora Dynamic Pool Farms, any farm including vSOL
 - Orca Whirlpool SOL-vSOL with 0.01% fee
 - Kamino Lending for Main Market & vSOL Multiply
+- Raydium CLMM, any pool that has vSOL as one of the mints